openwisp/ansible-openwisp2-imagegenerator/README.md

 ```

 This playbook will let you compile firmware images for an organization named `snakeoil` using only
-the `standard` flavour (which includes a default OpenWRT 19.07 image with the standard OpenWISP2 modules)
+the `standard` flavour (which includes a default OpenWrt image with the standard OpenWISP2 modules)
 for two architectures, ar71xx and x86.

 See the section [Role Variables](#role-variables) to know how to customize the available configurations.